-- Grade-Level/Department Planning Time - Professional Learning Communities (PLCs) - Weekly meetings (Tuesdays at 7:25 a.m.) will be held to analyze assessment data, discuss student needs, and plan the necessary interventions. - Regional Professional Development (FLY connections) - Peer Coaching/Mentoring - Basal Training from Company Representative - Outside Resources/Consultants including online video instruction. - Sandi Novak-Consultant of Gradual Release Model - LETRS Training-SWWC Service Cooperative and the University of Minnesota
+- Grade-Level/Department Planning Time

+- Professional Learning Communities (PLCs)

+- Weekly meetings (Tuesdays at 7:25 a.m.) will be held to analyze assessment data, discuss student needs, and plan the necessary interventions.

+- Regional Professional Development (FLY)

+- Peer Coaching/Mentoring

+- Basal Training from Company Representative

+- Outside Resources/Consultants including online video instruction.

-Annually, in August, an internal data-mine will be held.
+Annually, in August, a data-mine will be held.
 Data will be disaggregated and analyzed.
-Results will be discussed by teachers at all levels, who will then create SMART student goals and seek out professional development opportunities designed to address the needs identified by the data.
+Results will be shared with teachers at all levels, who will then create SMART student goals and offer professional development opportunities designed to address the needs identified by the data.